Rohit-RA-2020/open-coder/README.md

 - **`/index`** - Index the current codebase for semantic search:
   - 📂 Recursively discovers all code files in the current directory
-  - 📝 Breaks files into chunks of 100 lines with 10 line overlap
+  - 🌳 **AST-based semantic chunking** for Go, JS/TS, Python (extracts functions, classes, methods)
+  - 📝 Falls back to line-based chunking for other languages
   - 🤖 Generates AI summaries with code descriptions and pseudo code
   - 🔢 Creates vector embeddings from summaries
-  - 💾 Stores in Qdrant vector database for semantic search
+  - 💾 Stores in Qdrant vector database with rich metadata (symbol, kind, parent)
-  - 🔍 Enables powerful code search capabilities
+  - 🔍 Enables powerful semantic code search

 - **`@`** - Open the interactive file browser to select and reference files in your messages